mohammadaliawan/launch_school_RB101/lesson_2_new/a6_truthiness.md

 # Truthiness

-Ruby Considers everything to te truthy other than false and nil.
+Ruby Considers everything to be truthy other than false and nil.
 Truthy means that it is considered true in an if conditional or with logical operators.

 The ability to express "true" and "false" helps us build conditional logic and understand the state of an object or expression.